Leave us your details and we’ll be in touch as soon as possible to show you how Goodlord can help your lettings business.

 Although there are many legislative dates on the horizon that agents need to be aware of to keep their landlords up to date, some new lettings legislation in 2022 will have a bigger impact than others.

-For an overview of how the Renters' Reform Bill proposals have evolved over time, dip into our timeline for the Bill.
+For an overview of how the Renters' Reform Bill proposals have evolved over time, dip into our timeline of the bill

 Proposals on the table include: